|Type of role||Agriculture and natural resources|

 The Ideal candidate has

-• A degree/Diploma in Waste management, environmental science or geography.
+• • A degree/Diploma in renewable energy, environmental science or geography.

 • Strong project management experience with success demonstrated when managing both internal and external stakeholders.

-• Possess a knowledge of environmental matters, waste and resources policy, regulatory mandates, and a broad view of the industry at large.
+• Possess a knowledge of environmental matters, clean energy policy, regulatory mandates, and a broad view of the industry at large.

 Competencies and Behaviour